benedfit/patternlab-dotnet/README.md

 ## Demo

-Work in progress on the .NET version of Pattern Lab can be seen at [patternlab-dotnet.apphb.com](http://patternlab-dotnet.apphb.com/).

-You can play with a demo of the front-end of PHP version of Pattern Lab at [demo.patternlab.io](http://demo.patternlab.io).
+You can play with a work in progress demo of the front-end on the .NET version of Pattern Lab at [patternlab-dotnet.apphb.com](http://patternlab-dotnet.apphb.com/).

 ## Getting Started